IslamAwakened.com was founded by G. Waleed Kavalec

 James Ada is not yet up to speed in programming and/or database administration.

-Other contributers are dispersed accross the world.
+Other contributors are dispersed across the world.

 Hey, we all want our Sadaqah Jariyah !